Best Places To Teach English Abroad

 Countries like Saudi Arabia, Qatar, and Dubai are known for having some of the most rigid requirements for hiring English language teachers.
 In most markets, you often need to be a qualified teacher or have a high-level experience as a teacher.

 There aren’t a lot of jobs that hire entry-level teachers but your best chance is in North Africa such as Morocco, Algeria, and Tunisia.
 While salaries can be quite high in the Middle East, they drop as you enter North Africa.
+For example, you can make up to $4,000 USD per month in countries like Saudi Arabia and the United Arab Emirates.

 Most English teaching opportunities are volunteer-based from organizations like Peace Corps.
 Look for volunteer groups that cover your flights, medical, monthly living allowance, and housing.